top of page

 My own Edwardson lineage almost certainly originates from the Lancashire/Cheshire Edwardson cluster, where the name has historically been strongest.
 From the 1500s onward, Edwardsons appear heavily concentrated around Widnes, near the Lancashire/Cheshire border.

-William’s son, my 7× Great-Grandfather Charles Edwardson, was born in Aston-by-Sutton, then a small village just outside Runcorn.
+William’s son, my 7× Great-Grandfather Charles Edwardson, was born in Aston-by-Sutton, then a small village just south of Runcorn.
 In the 1740s, he made the 30-mile journey south to the village of Malpas, South-West Cheshire.
 Four successive generations of my ancestors would be born there beneath the great tower of St Oswald's Church.

 Life in Malpas had its hardships.
 In 1755, Charles suffered the loss of two young children, Ellen and Charles Jr. However, available records suggest that the family built steady lives in the village.
 One notable figure was William Edwardson (1780–1859), who became the landlord of a local pub, the Wyffin Inn.
 His gravestone still stands in the cemetery of St Oswald’s.